 When claiming against a bar or suing a nightclub for an injury, you need to adhere to the relevant time limits.
 In most cases, you’ll have 3-years to begin from the date you sustained your injury.

-How do you prove a bar, pub or nightclub were negligent?
+Accidents in a pub – how do you prove a bar, pub or nightclub were negligent?

 As with other types of claims, you’ll need to make sure you provide evidence that shows how you were injured, who was to blame and what injuries you sustained.
 When suing a nightclub for an injury, for example, you could use CCTV, phone footage, witness statements and medical records as evidence.